Business Students to Participate in the 2021 Virtual Business Professionals of America National Leadership Conference

 Syllabus • Locations and Class Schedule

-This lab course is designed to give students practical work experience in diagnosing, repairing, and understanding the components of engine repair, auto transmission/transaxles, and auto service management.
-Concurrent enrollment in AUT232, AUT251, AUT255, AUT261 is required.
+This course is a lab course designed to give students practical work experience to diagnose, repair, and understand the components of engine repair auto transmission/transaxles, and auto service management.

 Syllabus • Locations and Class Schedule